 Hugh has been working in education for over 13 years.
 Starting out as a primary school teacher, he then moved into a position working in a secondary setting with disengaged adolescents.
 The highlight of his teaching career was the year he spent in the far north of India volunteering and living at an underprivileged school in the Himalayas.
 It was here that he discovered resilience in its purest form.

 Inspired by this experience Hugh returned to Melbourne and commenced working on his own programs for schools.
 ‘The Resilience Project’ was born.
 Having completed his post grad. studies into mental health and resilience, Hugh has developed and facilitated programs for over 300 schools Australia wide.
 In 2015, the National Rugby League asked Hugh to design and implement a program for every club in the competition.
-Off the back of the success of the NRL program, Cricket Australia were quick to follow for all their professional sides.
-Hugh has also worked closely with the Australian Netball team and 11 of the AFL teams and the Australian womens soccer team.
+He has also worked with the Australian Cricket Team, the Australian Netball Team, 10 of the AFL teams and the Australian womens soccer team.

 Hugh is now working closely with corporate and non for profit organisations to help promote positive mental health strategies in the work place.